-Monitoring within and in the vicinity of this shellfish area does not indicate any water quality issues.
+Monitoring within and in the vicinity of this shellfish area indicates low levels of faecal contamination but the site achieves compliance overall.

 This summary section highlights:

 key pressures

 The key pressures are those identified as most likely to be affecting shellfish water quality.
 The final PRP will confirm and focus on these key pressures.